griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/08_vectorized_docs.md

 ## What is "Vector Storage"

-You can think of vector storage like a huge, organized bookshelf in a library where each book represents a piece of information, or data.
+You can think of vector storage as a huge, organized bookshelf in a library where each book represents a piece of information or data.
 In this library, instead of books being sorted by author or title, they're organized based on their content's "features" or "characteristics".

 Now imagine each book has a summary that describes its key points, and these summaries are used to arrange the books on the shelves.
 In vector storage, this summary is like a 'vector' - a list of numbers that represent the key features of the data.
 These vectors help in quickly finding the right book (or data) that you need.

 When you want to find information related to a specific topic, the librarian quickly scans through these summaries and finds the books that closely match what you're looking for.
-This is much faster than reading all the books in their entirety, or going through it in random order.
+This is much faster than reading all the books in their entirety or going through them in random order.

 In technical terms, the data is converted into vectors (numerical representations) allowing for quick and accurate searches based on similarities in the vectors.

-This means I can ask for "ways to filter asset creation" and "asset creation, filtering methods" and "hey, can you filter the results for creating assets?" and get the same helpful information back!
+This means I can ask for "ways to filter asset creation" "asset creation, filtering methods" and "Hey, can you filter the results for creating assets?" and get the same helpful information back!

 ## Vector Storage Process

 The process for providing the docs to the LLM looks like this:

 1. Create a Vector Database where we can store the documents.
-In this example we'll use a simple [Local Vector Store Driver](https://docs.griptape.ai/en/latest/griptape-framework/data/vector-store-drivers/#local-vector-store-driver).
+In this example, we'll use a simple [Local Vector Store Driver](https://docs.griptape.ai/en/latest/griptape-framework/data/vector-store-drivers/#local-vector-store-driver).
 2. Create a [Vector Query Engine](https://docs.griptape.ai/en/latest/griptape-framework/data/query-engines/#vectorqueryengine) - an engine that's really good at searching Vector Databases
 3. Create a list of URLs to vectorize.
-4. For each url, load the data using a [WebLoader](https://docs.griptape.ai/en/latest/griptape-framework/data/loaders/#web-loader).
+For each URL, load the data using a [WebLoader](https://docs.griptape.ai/en/latest/griptape-framework/data/loaders/#web-loader).
 5. For each bit of website data, upsert (update/insert) it into the Vector Store.
 6. Create a [Vector Store Client (Tool)](https://docs.griptape.ai/en/latest/griptape-tools/official-tools/vector-store-client/) that has access to the data and the query engine.
 7. Give the Vector Store Client to the Agent.